CIS-5660-Fall-2024/hw04-stylization/README.md

 | ------------------------------------------------------------------------- |
 | [Shade with Ramp Texture](Assets/Textures/Ramps)                          |

-The above result is obtained by sampling colors from a ramp texture using lambert term.
+The above result is obtained by sampling colors from different **ramp textures** using lambert term.
 I created a series of ramp texture for the sonic model.
-To make this shader appliable to more objects, I added a shader feature that allows user to choose between a ramp texture, a solid color, or a uv mapping
+To make this shader appliable to more types of objects, I added a shader feature that allows user to choose between **a ramp texture, a solid color, or a uv mapping**

 | <img src="Results/SurfaceShader1/solidColor.png" width="256" height="256" /> | <img src="Results/SurfaceShader1/uvMapping.png" width="256" height="256" /> |
 | ---------------------------------------------------------------------------- | --------------------------------------------------------------------------- |